thegworld/gtx-browser/docs/fuchsia/debug_instructions.md

 It is possible to debug Fuchsia binaries using `zxdb`.
 For the sake of these examples, we will be using `base_unittests` as the test suite we wish to execute.
-These instructions assume that your Chromium build has the following gn
+These instructions assume that your GTx Browser build has the following gn
 arguments:

 ```